How's Your Credit?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

-We're used to working with all tiers of credit history.
+Improving your FICO is the first step in owning a home.
 Call us at (918)348-9250 and we can help you get on the right track to the home of your dreams.

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.